-"Product" means any product which is manufactured by or made of using the Licensed Technology; or
+"Product" means any COVID 19 vaccine which is based on the Licensed Technology.

 "Receiving Party" means, in reference to a piece of Confidential Information, the Party that receives such piece of Confidential Information from the Disclosing Party under this Agreement.